Egypt's Brotherhood cries foul over prison deaths

 Banks and the stock market reopened for the first time since Wednesday's carnage, and shares plunged 3.9 percent, underscoring the country's growing economic problems.

-French Foreign Minister Laurent Fabius warned that if the violence continued, the European Union might have to reduce some of its assistance programmes.
+French Foreign Minister Laurent Fabius warned that if the violence continued, the European Union might have to reduce some of its assistance programs.

 Speaking on France 2 television, he said cutting aid would be difficult, as EU money allowed "Egyptians to eat and receive medical treatment".
 However, "loans are easier to cut," he said.